jameshnsears/xqa-documentation/BUILD-PREREQUISITES.md

 # Build Prerequisites
-This document lists the tools, and installation commands, used to build & test the containers for: Debian 9; CentOS 7; Ubuntu 18.04
+This document lists the tools, and installation commands, used to build & test the containers for: Debian 9 / Ubuntu 18.04; CentOS 7

-## 1. installation commands
+## 1. Installation commands
 ### 1.1.
 Docker CE; docker-compose; openjdk-8-jdk; git
 #### 1.1.1.
 Debian 9
 ```